 Activities in the Clare Valley

-In addition to visiting Skillogalee and the surrounding vineyards, restaurants and wineries, the Clare Valley has many other attractions to while away the day.
-From walking through the beautiful Spring Gully Conservation Park directly behind Skillogalee, to biking the nearby Riesling Trail, the Clare Valley is full of activities for adults and children.
+Looking for fun and exciting things to do in the Clare Valley region?
+Look no further!
+In addition to visiting Skillogalee and the surrounding vineyards, restaurants, and wineries, the Clare Valley offers a plethora of activities to keep you entertained throughout the day.
+Whether you prefer hiking through the beautiful Spring Gully Conservation Park located right behind Skillogalee, or biking the nearby Riesling Trail, the region has something for everyone, including adults and children alike.

 What's On in the Clare Valley

 With a bustling calendar filled with gourmet festivities, music festivals, country shows, and regional markets, the Clare Valley offers a diverse range of engaging events to suit every taste.
 Immerse yourself in the lively atmosphere of this vibrant region and create unforgettable memories.

 For more information visit the Clare Valley Tourism Site.

 Embark on a captivating 35-kilometre adventure along the Riesling Trail, which extends from Auburn to Clare, ultimately reaching its northernmost point at Barinia.
 This picturesque trail, tracing the path of an old railway line, offers an unforgettable experience for both walkers and cyclists.
 Marvel at the stunning landscapes of the Clare Valley as you pass lush vineyards and traverse charming, historic towns.

 Don’t miss the captivating John Horrocks Loop, which leads you to the renowned Skillogalee Cellar Door.
 Here, indulge in exquisite wine tastings, or unwind and recharge at the inviting Skillogalee Restaurant.

 Find more information and a map at rieslingtrail.com.au – your gateway to exploring Clare Valley’s beauty.